About Our Members

 InterAction’s advantage comes from the uniquely field and practitioner based expertise of its members.
 Participation in working groups, workshops, and training sessions allow organizations to explore common dilemmas and seek common solutions.
 Members also submit data on their program impact which InterAction uses as a basis for best practices and evidence-based public policy formulation.

-The NGO Aid map project provides an interactive tool that showcases members work in the Horn of Africa, after the 2010 Haiti earthquake, and on food security.
-InterAction’s Monthly Developments Magazine highlights the latest news and trends in international development and humanitarian assistance.
+NGO Aid Map provides an interactive tool that showcases members work in the Horn of Africa, after the 2010 Haiti earthquake, on food security, and global health.
+InterAction’s blog highlights the latest news and trends in international development and humanitarian assistance.
 The organization’s policy papers publish consensus positions on the development policies such as conservation, country ownership, and implementation of presidential initiatives.

 InterAction brings the values and experience of the NGOs into the broader development and humanitarian assistance community.
 Strategic partnerships further leverage InterAction’s political, intellectual, and financial capital.
 InterAction believes its future is one of strategic alliances.